Bath · Bristol · London

 Your CRM is lying about where leads come from

-Most attribution quietly breaks between the click and the CRM.
-A forensic look at where it leaks, why last-click flatters the wrong channels, and how to fix it.
+Most attribution breaks between the click and the CRM: where it leaks, why last-click misleads, what server-side really recovers, and how to fix it.

 If the largest channel in your CRM is "direct", that is not a channel.
 It is a measurement failure wearing one.